TOP

 • Composition of the Corporation's 10th Board complies with our "Articles of Incorporation"; nominated candidates are selected, nominated, and elected through the rigorous processes stipulated in the Corporation's "Charter of the Corporate Governance & Nominating Committee" and "Rules for the Election of Directors," thus ensuring diversification and independence of board members.

 • The Board is currently composed of 15 directors, including 5 independent directors and 10 non-independent directors.
 Our current directors are all industrial or academic experts, with management experience in listed companies or in government institutes.
-Apart from possessing leadership and decision-making capabilities, crisis management capabilities, and an international outlook, our five independent directors also have expertise in legal affairs, finance and accounting, industrial knowledge, and operational insights: Independent Director Kenneth Huang-Chuan Chiu is a partner at Kew & Lord, Independent Director Duei Tsai served as the Minister of Transportation and Communications, Independent Ming-Teh Wang served as the Chairman of Taoyuan International Airport Corporation, Independent Director Pai-Ta Shih is a full-time professor at the National Taiwan University Department of Finance, and Independent Director Yung-Cheng (Rex) Lai is a professor at the National Taiwan University Railway Technology Research Center.
-Additionally, of the other ten non-independent directors, directors Qing-Hong PAN and Shien-Quey Kao and Yu-Fen Hung all have finance and accounting expertise; Director Cheng-Chung Young is currently the Director of MOTC; Director Huan-Tung Tseng is currently the Deputy Director of MOTC, Director Wei-Cheng Hsieh is currently the Secretary General of China Aviation Development Foundation; and Chairman Yao-Chung Chiang and directors Chien-Chih Hwang, Ming-Chang Wu, Mao-Hsiung Huang, and Yi-Ling Wu all have significant management experience as a chairperson or president or EVP of listed companies in industries spanning from technology, construction, automobiles, steel, airlines, manufacturing, and services; they therefore possess capabilities relating to marketing, technology, management, industrial knowledge, and operational insight.
+Apart from possessing leadership and decision-making capabilities, crisis management capabilities, and an international outlook, our five independent directors also have expertise in legal affairs, finance and accounting, industrial knowledge, and operational insights: Independent Director Kenneth Huang-Chuan Chiu is a partner at Kew & Lord, Independent Director Duei Tsai served as the Minister of Transportation and Communications, Independent Ming-Teh Wang served as the Chairman of Taoyuan International Airport Corporation, Independent Director Pai-Ta Shih is a Director, Digital Finance and Industry Development Research Center, College of Management, National Taiwan University, and Independent Director Yung-Cheng (Rex) Lai is a professor at the National Taiwan University Railway Technology Research Center.
+Additionally, of the other ten non-independent directors, Director Yu-Fen Hung previously served as Vice President of Taoyuan International Airport Corporation, and Director Shien-Quey Kao is currently a Deputy Minister, National Development Council, Executive Yuan; both possess professional expertise in finance and accounting.
+Director Cheng-Chun Young is currently the Director General of the Railway Bureau, MOTC; Director Kung-Yeun Jeng is currently the Chairman of Taiwan Railways Corporation; and Director Wei-Cheng Hsieh is currently the Secretary General of the China Aviation Development Foundation.
+In addition, Chairman Che Shih, and Directors Chien-Chih Hwang, Ming-Chang Wu, Mao-Hsiung Huang, and Yi-Ling Wu have extensive experience serving in key management positions such as chairperson, president, or executive vice president of listed companies.
+The industries represented by the Company include technology, finance, construction, vehicles, steel, aviation, traditional manufacturing, and services.
+Accordingly, they possess professional capabilities in marketing, technology, business management, industry knowledge, and operational judgment.

 • The Corporation sets the 4Ts (Transport, Technology, Taiwan, and Taiwan) as our main developmental goal and selects directors based on their management experience and expertise.
 Our current directors possess knowledge on corporate governance, the latest industrial insights, and expertise in business, finance, accounting, and corporate matters, fulfilling the goals set out by our 4Ts.